WCS19/Discord-Bots/README.md

 - **Reminder Bot**: Capable or creating, deleting, and storing scheduled reminders each with unique IDs for logging and reminder storage management.
 - **Music-Test Bot**: An experimental bot designed to test music playback features within Discord.
 - **Music-YouTube Bot**: Streams music from YouTube to Discord voice channels.
+- **Ticket Management Bot**: Aids discord admins in the creation, resolution, and management of discord sever support tickets.

 ## Prerequisites